zDragonLORD1010/Secure-System-Development-/RE/lab2/Egor_Valikov_report_2.md

 ## `task_2`

 I had some problems with this task, so I analyzed it without running it.
-The ldd team did not provide any concrete results.
+The `ldd` command did not provide any concrete results.
 However, I was able to look at the file characteristics in more detail through ghidra.

 ![image](https://github.com/user-attachments/assets/9c8d9636-cc73-454d-9143-92b394f3c98b)